Installation Guide - On-premises

 Where,

 • replicas: Specifies the number of instances for Fortanix CCM services and Cassandra nodes.
-Default value is 3.
+The default value is 3.

 • imageDefaults: Defines default container image registry and pull configurations for all components.